When a freelance client who doesn’t pay you on time it can be very difficult. This is something I have experienced personally.

-7. Consider small claims court
+8. Consider small claims court

 If the money is a small amount, it may not be worth the time you spend to pursue it — you could be spending your time and energy working with clients who actually want to pay you.

 However, be sure to weigh out the principal of the matter as well as how much you’ll get paid, and any fees you’ll pay the court or a lawyer.
-Sometimes it’s worth teaching your client (and yourself) how to the business side of freelancing is to be conducted.
+Sometimes it’s worth teaching your client (and yourself) how the business side of freelancing is to be conducted.

 The specifics of whether you can represent yourself, how much money you’ll be able to recover, and how long you the lawsuit may take, all depend on your location.